 Many Tennessee personal injury victims who come to Bart Durham Injury Law are concerned about how to pay their medical bills after the accident.
 Surgeries, hospital stays, physician visits, rehab… It can all add up.

-My Nashville law firm, however, is here to take the stress off your shoulders.
-As a personal injury attorneys with decades of experience, we have a thorough understanding of all the available options and how to get you the care you need.
+Our law firm is here to take the stress off your shoulders.
+As personal injury attorneys with decades of experience, we have a thorough understanding of all the available options and how to get you the care you need.

 The most important thing to realize is that when you receive a settlement or jury verdict, we can repay your medical bills out of that money.
 That’s why it’s important to have a lawyer on your side who can fight for every dime you deserve and make sure you receive the full amount you will need for any future medical care as well.